isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Designated Entities.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>For specified key personnel roles, designated entities will need to seek
 approval prior to the appointment of any new person to those roles.
-Please refer to <a href="/about-sira/appointment-of-key-officers/" rel="noopener noreferrer nofollow" target="_blank">Appointment of Key Officers in a Designated Entity</a> for a step-by-step process flow.</p>
+Please refer to <a href="/about-sira/appointment-of-key-officers/" rel="noopener noreferrer nofollow" target="_blank">Appointment of Key Personnel in a Designated Entity</a> for a step-by-step process flow.</p>
 <p></p>
 <p>The Minister may require the removal of an appointed key personnel of